Normalizing Flows for Probabilistic Modeling and Inference: Constructing Flows Part I: Finite Compositions

 Theoretically, it is easy to show that a composition of $D$ coupling layers is indeed a universal approximator, as long as the index $d$ of the $i$-th coupling layer is equal to $i-1$.
 Observe that the $i$-th coupling layer can express any transformation of the form $\ervz'_i = \tau(\ervz_i; c_i(\rvz_{<i}))$, hence a composition of $D$ such layers will have transformed each dimension fully autoregressively.
 However, this construction involves $D$ sequential computations (one for each layer) in both the forward and inverse directions, so it doesn't provide an improvement over recurrent or masked autoregressive flows.
 It is an open problem whether it's possible to obtain a universal approximator by composing strictly fewer than $\bigo{D}$ coupling layers.

-Coupling layers are one of the most popular methods for implementing flow-based models because they allow both density evaluation and sampling to be performed in a single neural-network pass.
+Coupling layers are one of the most popular methods for implementing flow-based models because they allow both density evaluation and sampling to be fast.
 A flow based on coupling layers can be tractably fitted with maximum likelihood and then be sampled from efficiently.
 Thus coupling layers are often found in generative models of high-dimensional data such as images, audio and video.
 Examples of flow-based models with coupling layers include NICE \citep{dinh2014nice}, Real NVP \citep{dinh2016density}, Glow \citep{kingma2018glow}, WaveGlow \citep{prenger2018waveglow}, FloWaveNet \citep{kim2018flowavenet} and Flow++ \citep{ho2019flow++}.

-\subsubsection{Relationship with autoregressive models}
+\subsubsection{Relationship with Autoregressive Models}

-Alongside normalizing flows, another popular class of models for high-dimensional distributions is the class of \textit{autoregressive models} \citep{bengio2000modeling, uria2016nadejmlr}.
+Alongside normalizing flows, another popular class of models for high-dimensional distributions is the class of \textit{autoregressive models}.
+Autoregressive models have a long history, from the general framework of Bayesian networks \citep{pearl1988probabilistic, frey1998graphical} to more recent neural-network-based implementations \citep{bengio2000modeling, uria2016nadejmlr}.

 To construct an autoregressive model of $\px(\rvx)$, we first decompose $\px(\rvx)$ into a product of $1$-dimensional conditionals using the chain rule of probability:

 We then model each conditional by some parametric distribution with parameters $\vh_i$: